PoissonJ/notes/datastructures/exam1.md

 UNIX `time MyProgram` takes into account busy cores doing other tasks

-## Data Structures
+# Data Structures

+Design:
+  : In every activity, there are a number of possible solutions.
+We must pick
+    one when implementing software.
+Sometime the solution is not optimum for one solution.
+Design is the process of selecting one element in a viable solution space.

-Data Object
+Data Object:
   : Set or collection of instances.
 Days of the week or A list of numbers.
     Could be related or not, doesn't matter

-> The relationshjips are usllay specified by specifying operations on one or
+> The relationships are usually specified by specifying operations on one or
 > more instances.
 Data Structures are a set of data that you do operations to.

+Data Structure Specification

+ * Language independent
+    + Abstract Data Type
+    + Just English telling what each method of the class will do
+ * C++
+    + Abstract Class
+    + Purely virtual

-### Linear (or Ordered) lists
+## Linear (or Ordered) lists

 Things one after the other